YapengTian/CCOL-CVPR21/README.md

     c.
 Detect objects in video frames.
 We used object detector trained by Ruohan used in his Cosep project (see [CoSep repo](https://github.com/rhgao/co-separation)).
 The detected objects for each video are stored in a .npy file.

-    The frames and detection results used in the paper can be downloaded from this [link](https://drive.google.com/drive/folders/15dKDqXAfLlv55iGwipRCSnJXjumy4tLi?usp=sharing).